Updated June 5, 2026

 Output Format

--ospecified).
-Footer includes the model and reasoning effort used.
+- Footer showing the AI model and reasoning effort used

 Troubleshooting